Image

 Phase N/A

-• Participants must have a stable current tube feeding routine.
+• Participants must use a plant-based formula for tube feeding.

 Study details